 Lyme disease is a clinical diagnosis—based on your medical history, symptoms and exposure to ticks.
-Because the typical diagnostic tests for Lyme are so insensitive, a negative test result does not mean you don’t have Lyme.
+Because the typical Lyme disease diagnostic tests are so insensitive, a negative test result does not mean you don’t have Lyme.
 There are many reasons why someone who actually has Lyme may have a negative test result.
 There may not have been time for antibodies to develop; the immune system may be suppressed; or the person may be infected with a strain the test doesn’t measure.

 Lyme disease is known to inhibit the immune system and 20-30% of patients have falsely negative antibody tests.